rgbweb/SCLoader/README.md

 # SCLoader - Automated SoundCloud Download Tool

-This is a Console application to periodically scan the personal SoundCloud "likes".
+Console application to periodically scan the personal SoundCloud "likes".
 Downloads new tracks as mp3 and adds the cover image and ID3 tags automatically.

 ## Required Settings